tongochi/DEX/README.md

 - **Instant updates** of all staker and pool data after any contract interactions, thanks to [tonconsole streaming API](https://docs.tonconsole.com/tonapi/streaming-api#websocket).

-- **Calculating USD equivalents** of jettons & LP tokens by calling get methods of ston.fi liquidity pools contracts (we use TON-JETTON pool to get TON value of jetton/LP token, then TON-USDT pool to get estimated USD value of TON).
+- **Calculating USD equivalents** of jettons & Ston.fi LP tokens by calling get methods of liquidity pools contracts (we use TON-JETTON pool to get TON value of jetton/LP token, then TON-USDT pool to get estimated USD value of TON).
 Will add Dedust LP tokens soon.